Navid200/xDrip/docs/Features_page.md

 ---
 title: "xDrip Features Overview"
-description: "Explore the features of xDrip.
-Learn about alerts, graphs, treatments, sensors, and integrations.
-Find help, documentation, and info for using xDrip effectively."
+description: "Overview of xDrip features.
+Documentation and help for alarms, connectivity, display options, and integration with Nightscout."
 ---

 # Features